-Style - Sets the style for the border line (i.e. dotted, dashed, cloud, etc...)
+Style - Sets the style for the border line (i.e. dotted, dashed, cloud, etc...) on the button

-Save as default - When checked this will make the selected style settings the default for any new Radio Buttons going forward
+Save as default - When checked this will make the selected style settings the default for any new Buttons going forward

-Required - This option is not available on List Boxes
+Required - This option is not available on Buttons